Pupil Premium

 Much of our crucial work on this strategy does not ‘cost’ in terms of funding.
 We work relentlessly to ensure that all staff understand the importance of our strategy and look at all they do from the point of view of the most disadvantaged students.
 We simply do not accept that your financial background should determine your academic outcomes and your future.
 Our curriculum offer is challenging and disadvantaged students are free to choose whatever pathways best suit them.
 The curriculum does not include courses that might be easier for students to pass and would benefit the school in terms of published performance measures, rather the curriculum provides opportunities which benefit students in terms of their future pathways.

-Each Pupil Premium child meets with the dedicated PP Team when resources are provided.
+At Tarporley we have a Universal Pupil Premium offer.
+This is available to all PP students and is to some extent summarised by section 6 of this document on pages 4 and 5.
+However, the additional universal work we do is about teacher focus on PP student achievement.
+I practical terms this means PP consideration when creating and updating seating plans; early interventions in the lesson; positive setting of Pupil Premium students.
+As part of our universal offer, each Pupil Premium child meets with the dedicated PP Team when resources are provided.
 This is an important aspect of our strategy as it fosters clarity for the student regarding what our provision is and how they can access it.
 Importantly, they get to know the team and understand that we will do whatever it takes to support them through their school life.
+It is an approach that is about support, belonging and challenge, as we have the highest expectations for Pupil Premium students in terms of behaviour, effort, participation, attendance and academic success.

 Challenges